 Prior behavior has led to official complaints

-The Town of Hempstead does not allow a “Dog at Large.”
+The Town of Hempstead, as in most jurisdictions, does not allow a “Dog at Large.”

 Legally, an unleased dog is “at large.”
 Dogs are considered “at large” if the leash is longer than six feet.
 A dog does not need to be on a leash when on the owner’s property or within the gates of an official town Dog Run.